 Northern Prairie Solar, LLC (“Northern Prairie Solar”) is proposing the development of a 101.2-megawatt (MW) solar energy facility located in the Town of Cylon, St Croix County, Wisconsin.
 The proposed facility would be located on approximately 970 acres of privately-owned land and will connect to the existing Pine Lake to Apple River 161kV transmission line which runs north-south through the project area.

-The project will provide significant economic investment to the community, substantial Shared Revenue Utility payments for the County and Town, and emission-free renewable energy with a minimal impact on communities and local infrastructure.
+The project will provide significant economic investment to the community, including substantial Shared Revenue Utility payments to the Town of Cylon, and St. Croix County.
+The project will generate emission-free renewable energy with a minimal impact on communities and local infrastructure.
 Northern Prairie Solar requires approval from the Public Service Commission of Wisconsin and is expected to operate for 30+ years.

 The solar facility will be developed, owned, and operated by Northern Prairie Solar and the power will be provided to the regional bulk power transmission system to help meet demand for emission-free renewable energy in Wisconsin.
 If approved, project construction is anticipated to begin the second half of 2023, bringing an influx of new construction jobs to the community.
 Northern Prairie Solar plans to begin operating by the fourth quarter of 2024, pending necessary approvals.